Responsible Disclosure of Odoo Security Vulnerabilities

 - Reflected File Downloads, another attack technique that requires social engineering and is not very practical

 - Referer leak (including sensitive tokens) via social media links - very unlikely to be clicked, or to be exploited by the social medias

-- More generally, attacks relying on social engineering techniques will usually be rejected
+- More generally, attacks relying on physical or social engineering techniques will usually be rejected

 - Scripting/brute-forcing of components working as designed (e.g. password authentication)

 - Password policies (length, format, character classes, etc.)

 - Disclosure of public information or information that does not carry significant risks (directory listing on our downloads archive is a required feature! ;-))

 - Various policies for spam-fighting systems such as DKIM, SPF or DMARC